 Thank you to Patient.info for sponsoring this post.
 All experiences are my own and true!

 Just as I refused to let having kids stop me from traveling, I refused to let pregnancy stop me from exploring the world.
-While traveling during a healthy pregnancy is typically fine, there are several differences to consider when comparing traveling while pregnant to traveling with kids.
-I wanted to share my personal experience plus some expert advice from Patient on the best trimesters to travel, the safest foods to eat, when you can travel and where you can travel.
+Traveling during a healthy pregnancy is typically fine.
+However, there are several differences to consider when comparing traveling while pregnant to traveling with kids.
+I wanted to share my personal experience plus some expert advice from Patient to provide you with tips on traveling while pregnant.

 My Travel Experience Through Each Trimester